-A written disclaimer shall be printed in the graduation program that states, "The students who shall be speaking at the graduation ceremony were selected at random from those who volunteered, and everything she or he says is solely her or his private expression, and is not endorsed or sponsored by the District."
-The same disclaimer shall be delivered orally by a District employee at the beginning of the graduation ceremony, using the same speaking equipment to be used by the student introducing the event.
+A written disclaimer shall be printed in the graduation program that states, "The students who shall be speaking at the graduation ceremony were selected based on neutral criteria to deliver messages of the students' own choices.
+The content of each student speaker's message is the private expression of the individual student and does not reflect the endorsement, sponsorship, position, or expression of the District."
+The same disclaimer shall be delivered orally by a District employee at the beginning of the graduation ceremony, using the same speaking equipment to be used by the student speakers.

-Use of the District's public announcement system or speaking system by students at graduation is not considered to be District sponsorship, but is incidental to the private speech of the student.
+A student's use of the District's public announcement system at a graduation ceremony is not District sponsorship of the student's private speech but merely incidental to the student's private speech.

 Religious Expression in Class Assignments A student may express his or her beliefs about religion in homework, artwork, and other written and oral assignments free from discrimination based on the religious content of the student's submission.
-Homework and classroom work shall be judged by ordinary academic standards of substance and relevance and against other legitimate pedagogical concems identified by the school.
+Homework and classroom work shall be judged by ordinary academic standards of substance and relevance and against other legitimate pedagogical concerns identified by the school.
 A student shall not be penalized or rewarded because of religious content.
 If a teacher's assignment involves writing a poem, the work of a student who submits a poem in the form of a prayer (for example, a psalm) should be judged on the basis of academic standards, including literary quality, and not penalized or rewarded because of its religious content.

-Freedom to Organize Religious Groups and Activities Students may organize prayer groups, religious clubs, "see you at the pole" gatherings, and other religious gatherings before, during, and after school to the same extent that students are permitted to organize other noncurricular student activities and groups.
+Freedom to Organize Religious Groups and Activities

+Students may organize prayer groups, religious clubs, "see you at the pole" gatherings, and other religious gatherings before, during, and after school to the same extent that students are permitted to organize other noncurricular student activities and groups.
 [See FNAB] Religious groups shall be given the same access to school facilities for assembling as is given to other noncurricular groups, without discrimination based on the religious content of the group's expression.
 If student groups that meet for nonreligious activities are permitted to advertise or announce the groups' meetings, for example, by advertising in a student newspaper, putting up posters, making announcements on a student activities bulletin board or public address system, or handing out leaflets, school authorities shall not discriminate against groups that meet for prayer or other religious speech.
 School authorities may disclaim sponsorship of noncurricular groups and events, provided the disclaimer is administered in a manner that does not favor or disfavor groups that meet to engage in prayer or other religious speech.